ray-winkelman/redshift-ark-config/README.md

 ## Introduction
 The RedShift Ark server hosts The Center DLC map using the configuration files in this repository.
-We have currency, and a banking system to spice up the Ark experince, as well as a combination of popular - and not-so popular - mods.
+We host a combination of popular - and not-so popular - mods.

 ## Active Mods